 |Researchers:||Christel Merlin Kuate Kamga, Christian Wilde|

-A state-space model is applied to decompose bid and ask quotes of CDS into two components, fair default premium and liquidity premium.
+In a first phase, work has been completed, applying a state-space model to decompose bid and ask quotes of CDS into two components, fair default premium and liquidity premium.
 The model-generated output variables are analyzed in a difference-in-difference framework to determine how the default premium as well as the liquidity premium of protection buyers and sellers evolved during different periods of the financial crisis and to which extent they differ for financial institutions compared to non-financials.

-Moreover, a distress factor is extracted from CDS prices.
+A second paper on extracting a distress factor from CDS prices is in work.
 In particular, we elaborate a default model that isolates from CDS spreads a long-term and a short-term default risk factor, whereby the short-term factor can be interpreted as a measure of financial distress.

 A third project is on measuring systemic risk with CDS spread data.

 |173||Christel Merlin Kuate Kamga, Christian Wilde||Liquidity Premia in CDS Markets||2017||Financial Intermediation, Systemic Risk Lab||CDS, liquidity|